 If you’re really not sure though, assuming you want to ride the Icarus mainly to go fast or push long distance, or you weigh 170 lbs or more, then go for Flex1.
 On the other hand, if you’re really lightweight OR you mainly want to carve/pump, Flex2 may be a better choice.

 I mentioned one of the Icarus’ most notable features is its huge flared wheel wells, providing clearance for big wheels up to 80mm (or even 85mm), and making for high turning ability without risk of wheel rub.

 Besides clearance, the aggressive arched contours around the wheels give you additional grip and constitute reference points for your feet when riding, helping you know where to stand and push.
-In other words, the wheel wells act as really good concave.
+In other words, the wheel wells greatly add to deck’s concave.